Florida governor proposes new gun sale limits after school shooting

 The governor called in particular for a new program allowing a family member, police officer or community welfare expert to seek a special court order barring the purchase or possession of a firearm by anyone shown to pose a safety threat due to mental illness or violent behavior.

-Scott also urged that state laws on involuntary commitment of the mentally ill be amended so that anyone hospitalized by court order is stripped of all access to firearms, with a court hearing required before their gun rights could be restored.
+Scott also urged amending state law so that anyone involuntarily hospitalized as dangerously mentally ill be stripped of all access to firearms, with a court hearing required before their gun rights could be restored.

 Federal law bars possession of firearms by anyone found by a court or other legal authority to be a danger to themselves or others.
 Convicted felons, fugitives and people with a record of drug addiction also are banned from owning guns.